piotrpdev/expo-license-list/README.md

 # expo-license-list

- A group of react native paper components used to show what licenses your expo app is using
+A group of components used to display the licenses your expo app is using

+ToDo:

+- [ ] Add tests.